+III.
+To a workplace free of racism, discrimination, bullying, or harassment, as well as physical, verbal, or emotional abuse.

+Pharmacists workplaces should be free of discriminatory practices including but not limited to, physical abuse, emotional abuse, verbal abuse, racism, discrimination, harassment, or bullying.

 IV.
-To a workplace free of racism, discrimination, bullying, or harassment, as well as physical, verbal, or emotional abuse.

-Pharmacists' workplaces should be free of discriminatory practices including but not limited to, physical abuse, emotional abuse, verbal abuse, racism, discrimination, harassment, or bullying.

-- V. To a working environment where the necessary resources are allocated to provide both legally required patient care services, as well as any additional enhanced patient care services offered.
+To a working environment where necessary resources are allocated to deliver legally required as well as other patient care services.

 Pharmacy is a highly-regulated profession which includes specific state and federal legal requirements that must be met when taking care of patients.
-At a minimum, sufficient time and adequate staffing are needed to safely adhere to the basic legal requirements before adding enhanced patient care services (e.g., vaccine administration, Medication Therapy Management (MTM), collaborative practice services).
-In addition, pharmacists should have ready access to current information and appropriate clinical and therapeutic references to support their delivery of patient care. - VI.
-To reasonable working hours and conditions.
+At a minimum, sufficient time and adequate staffing are needed to fulfill basic legal requirements before adding enhanced patient care services (e.g., vaccine administration, MTM, collaborative practice services) to safely perform them.
+In addition, pharmacists should have ready access to current information and appropriate clinical and therapeutic references to support their delivery of patient care.